 How to Secure a Dishwasher that’s Attached to the Countertop or Cabinet

-A dishwasher can be one of the most significant investments in your kitchen that are only replaced once in a long while.
 This appliance is typically secured by mounting screws to the bottom of a countertop or the cabinet – the latter option being more common for kitchens with granite countertops.
-The following guides will show you how to secure a dishwasher in both cases.
+The following guides will show you how to secure a dishwasher.

 How to Secure a Loose Dishwasher

-If you notice that your dishwasher seems to be loosely placed and leaning or tipping in a certain direction, you might not think of it as a big deal.
-A slightly out of level dishwasher may not seem like a significant problem, but it can cause some issues in the kitchen, such as:
+If your dishwasher seems loosely placed and leaning or tipping in a specific direction, you might not consider it a big deal.
+A slightly out-of-level dishwasher may not seem like a significant problem, but it can cause some issues in the kitchen, such as:

-• Performance issue: The appliance cannot spin its arm properly and the machine cannot clean optimally.
+• Performance issue: The appliance cannot spin its arm correctly and the machine cannot clean optimally.

-• Hindered drainage: The water cannot flow smoothly into the drain, and instead pool in some areas or drain in slower speed than it normally would.
+• Hindered drainage: The water cannot flow smoothly into the drain and instead, pools in some areas or drain faster than it usually would.

 • Water leakage: You may not notice a leak if it’s minor enough, but a bigger issue will lead into leaking water pools around the appliance, especially underneath the dishwasher’s door.

-Installing the mounting kit is the sole permanent solution for this problem, where the upper part of the dishwasher is secured to the counter.
-You need to consider and note the manufacturer, model, or series number of your dishwasher before you go and purchase a compatible mounting kit from a nearby home improvement store.
+Installing the mounting kit, where the upper part of the dishwasher is secured to the counter, is the sole permanent solution for this problem.
+You need to consider and note your dishwasher’s manufacturer, model, or series number before purchasing a compatible mounting kit from a nearby home improvement store.

 From there, you only need to follow the provided instructions.
-Most kits include a dishwasher mounting bracket that is supposed to sit at the upper part of the dishwasher and can be secured using a screwdriver and drill.
+Most kits include a dishwasher mounting bracket that is supposed to sit at the upper part and can be secured using a screwdriver and drill.

 How to Secure Dishwasher to Cabinet